-All property owners in Spain are required to pay three different taxes each year.
+All property owners in Spain are obligated to fulfill annual tax obligations consisting of three distinct categories.

-If you are a resident, you are subject to Income Tax (including Capital Gains Tax) and Real Estate Tax (IBI).
+Residents are accountable for the payment of Income Tax (including Capital Gains Tax) and Real Estate Tax (IBI).

-If you are a non-resident in Spain, you are subject to Income Tax (including Capital Gains Tax), Property Tax, plus an additional Non-resident Property Tax.
+For non-residents in Spain, the tax responsibilities encompass Income Tax (including Capital Gains Tax), Property Tax, in addition to the Non-resident Property Tax.

-In this article we will review all the property taxes you need to pay when buying a property in Spain.
+In this comprehensive article, we will provide a thorough examination of the array of property taxes that you must be aware of and comply with when purchasing a property in Spain.

 If you are a non-resident, you are the taxes on property are 3: